fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### fix bug: email link doesn't open the email app in iOS
 ### add some code for github security...
 ### Use pictures in CategoriesScreen in the Card.
 This, is actually taken from the Meals app.
+### refresh the token so the user doesn't get automatic logged out after 1 hour.

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer